food in thailand

 17. Thai Chicken Lettuce Wraps

-Thai Chicken Lettuce Wraps are a fresh and flavorful option among the diverse food in Thailand, particularly popular as Thai snacks and appetizers.
+Thai Chicken Lettuce Wraps are a fresh and flavorful option among the diverse Thai food dishes, particularly popular as Thai snacks and appetizers.
 This dish features finely chopped chicken seasoned with a blend of Thai herbs and spices, lime juice, fish sauce, and chili, then wrapped in crisp lettuce leaves.

 Perfect for a light yet satisfying bite, these wraps are a staple at Thai food markets and a delightful presence at Thai food festivals, showcasing the innovative and health-conscious side of Thai cuisine.